eric-koyanagi/openai-history-laravel/README.md

 Also, this allows us to have many versions of the same data with different prompts *and* different models.

 ## Expansion
 We could create a API interface and code our OpenAPI service against that.
 Then, we could implement more than just OpenAPI and test how Gemini et. al. handle the same prompts.
 In my opinion, because there's so much potential trial and error, we need structures like this to tune the content.

+Another simple TODO is to create a WYSIWYG around the SystemRole object.
+I didn't do this because I am happy enough working in SQL.

 ## TODO
 `This project is still under construction...give me a few more days and there will be more here` :D